David29-ra/CodewarsJS/README.md

 ## Worl Bits War

-Variation of this nice kata, the war has expanded and become dirtier and meaner; both even and odd numbers will fight with their pointy 1s.
+Variation of BITS BATTLE kata, the war has expanded and become dirtier and meaner; both even and odd numbers will fight with their pointy 1s.
 And negative integers are coming into play as well, with, ça va sans dire, a negative contribution (think of them as spies or saboteurs).

 A number's strength is determined by the number of set bits (1s) in its binary representation.
 Negative integers work against their own side so their strength is negative.
 For example -5 = -101 has strength -2 and +5 = +101 has strength +2.